forrazh/forrazh/README.md

   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=HFDrae&layout=compact&count_private=true&theme=tokyonight&langs_count=10" />
 </a>

+---

-## I am currently working on :
+### I am currently working on :
-- The [Odin Project](https://www.theodinproject.com/) - RoR path; Replacing JS part with Kotlin/JS => Currently at the chess game, feels like I'm starting to know what I am doing 👀
-- A Rogue-Like game in Kotlin (should be rushed after I finished the chess game)
+- Nothing, trying to cope with courses while figuring out what I can do about the `currently planning` part

+### I am currently planning to work on :
+- A website using Kotlin/JS... => Might make my portfolio site using Kt/JS and React...
+Might also had a server (might be kinda overkill for a portfolio) probably using Ktor or Rails
+- Doing a complete RogueLike <= foundations [here](https://github.com/HFDrae/KRogue) (on my git)
 - Learning Security with RootMe / TryHackMe

-- an Android weather app (Pretty original, isn't it ?) in Kotlin... *Going on hold, changing project right now...
-Needs Localisation, preferences screen and proper navigation to be complete*

-### I am currently planning to work on :
-- A website using Kotlin/JS...
+- A pager in Haskell <= foundations [here](https://github.com/HFDrae/HaskLess)
-- ~~Doing a complete RogueLike~~ <= Just started, foundations on the [here](https://github.com/HFDrae/KRogue) (on my git)
+- Finishing this chess game (that check / check mate analyzer, duh) <= Available [here](https://github.com/HFDrae/Ruby_Chess)
+- Learning more about Rails

+---

-## I have learnt about :
+### I have learnt about :

 ##### Languages (Ordered by knowledge)